SRvSaha/CoWinVaccineSlotFinder/README.md

       "Mobile": "REPLACE_WITH_YOUR_REGISTERED_MOBILE_NO"
     },
     "SleepIntervalInMilliseconds": 3500,
-    "IsThrottlingToBeUsed": true, // Use either true or false; By default true; True means IP throttling is inplace, False means IP throttling has been removed
+    "IsThrottlingToBeUsed": true, // Use either true or false; By default true; true means IP throttling is inplace, False means IP throttling has been removed
     "ThrottlingThreshold": 100, //Number of request per IP allowed for ThrottlingInterval "ThrottlingIntervalInMinutes": 5,
     "TotalIterations": 10000,